ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 | User access            | Local authentication and MSAD |
 | Domain name resolution | Uses DNS as described in [Common services design](/docs/vmwaresolutions?topic=vmwaresolutions-design_commonservice). |
 | EVC Mode | Highest available level supported by vSphere version.
 However, for a management cluster with Cascade Lake processors, no EVC is set where Cascade Lake EVC is not supported by the vSphere version. |
-{: caption="Table 1. vSphere ESXi configuration" caption-side="bottom"}
+{: caption="Table 1. vSphere ESXi configuration" caption-side="top"}

 The vSphere cluster houses the virtual machines (VMs) that manage the vCenter Server instance and the compute resources for user workloads.